comedy

 I’m not one of those guys who throws around terms like “delightful comedy” (unless I’m being ironic).
 But that just about sums up this film.

-In Amelie, Audrey Tatou showed us she can be uniquely cute better than just about anyone.
+In Amelie, Audrey Tautou showed us she can be uniquely cute better than just about anyone.
 Here, she shows us sexy.
 She is practically naked the entire film, by way of dresses with sheer and/or very little fabric, and her glorious refusal to wear a bra.
 Also, she is sometimes just naked.
 Bravo!

 Also, she can act.
 Not too far into the film I’m thinking, “I really don’t like her character.”
 I was concerned for the film, because how am I supposed get into a romantic comedy when I don’t know why the guy is pursuing this girl?
 But it’s not long before she, too, shows us what charm is.
 Yes, the screenwriters get credit for this, too, but it still requires the right actress to make us change our minds.

-Gad Elmaleh is great as Jean, a bartender who falls for Tatou, a girl way above his pay grade.
+Gad Elmaleh is great as Jean, a bartender who falls for Tautou, a girl way above his pay grade.
 His father was a mime, and you can see him channeling Chaplin in this film.
 After watching him in this, I’ve moved The Valet to the top of my Netflix queue.

 Now, some caveats.
 This is a French film.
 I don’t just mean the dialogue is in French1, I mean the comedy, tone, setting, etc. I’m a big fan of foreign films, especially French; you may not be.
 At the same time, if you’re expecting Amelie, which is off-the-charts charming and quirky, you’ll be disappointed.
 But it is quirky, and fun, and… You know.
 Delightful.